amlsf/localvectormaps/README.md

 ###Displaying Data with Performance in Mind
 ######AJAX, JQuery, GeoJSON, numpy

 I had originally used a Leaflet feature that drew each region's polygon by feeding my latlong data from the database to the client, but identified this as a major performance bottleneck.
 I researched and found another method that used GeoJSON files so that the frontend could handle all drawing of each polygon and avoided making extra server calls.
 While this increased the speed, it was still slower than I would have liked.
 I then switched to using a simplied version of the shapefiles with reduced accuracy by reducing the number of vertices while still retaining the shape integrity of each region.
-(As a next step for the future, to further improve performance by avoiding drawing hundreds of polygons altogether, I would want to use a tool called Tilemill to style the tiles ahead of time and then Mapbox's hosting services to serve the tiles/data.)
+(As a next step for the future, to further improve performance by avoiding drawing hundreds of polygons altogether, I would want to use a tool called Tilemill to style the tiles ahead of time and then Mapbox's hosting services to serve the tiles.)

 Next, I wrote a number of scripts to pre-calculate the various metrics I planned to display on the map using the Python numpy module.
 I had originally coded the server side to calculate these metrics dynamically with each client request, but found this affected performance negatively.
 I updated my database model and wrote the scripts to pre-process and store as much of the metric calculations in the database ahead of time as possible, including the medians of the total price, price per square foot, and number of homes sold broken out by region and time period.
 As I plan to build out more features and filters in the future that allow many combinations of options for the users, it would not be as efficient to pre-compute everything.
 I would likely need to consider optimizing the balance between pre-calculations, server-side, and client-side computations.